-Where construction within the root protection area of a retained tree unavoidable, manual root pruning can minimise damage and reduce the likelihood of the ingress of decay compared to the inevitable fracturing, bark stripping and delamination of roots which occurs with mechanically dug trenches.
+Where construction within the root protection area of a retained tree is unavoidable, manual root pruning can minimise damage as well as reducing the likelihood of decay.
+Compared to the inevitable fracturing, bark stripping and delamination of roots which occurs with mechanically dug trenches this can be a very productive method of tree preservation.
 It is also sometimes possible to expose and redirect roots around new structures using this technique.

-An Airspade can be used to break up the structure of a compacted soil and thus enhance the rooting environment.
-This is particularly important where accidental damage or compaction has occurred on development sites or areas subjected to extensive pedestrian or vehicular movements close to trees such as parks or festival sites.
+An Airspade can be used to break up the structure of compacted soil and can thus enhance the rooting environment.
+This is particularly important where accidental damage or compaction has occurred on development sites, or on areas subjected to extensive pedestrian or vehicular movements close to trees, such as parks or festival sites.
 Further soil improvements can be achieved by incorporating mature mulch into the decompacted soils.

-Where services have to be installed within a root protection area, it is often possible to use the Airspade to create a trench which allows cables or pipes to be fed extends some distance below the major roots of a tree.
-The non-destructive action of the airspade also minimises the potential for damage to other existing underground services which may not appear on any services survey.
+Where services must be installed within a root protection area, it is often possible to use the Airspade to create a trench which can allow cables or pipes to be fed some distance below the major roots of a tree.
+The non-destructive action of the Airspade also minimises the potential for damage to other existing underground services which may not appear on any services survey.

-Where soil or arisings have been tipped within a tree’s root protection area, the airspade can be used to carefully reduce the ground back to its original level without the risk of compaction or over-excavating which is usually associated with mechanical clearance.
+Where soil or arisings have been tipped within a tree’s root protection area, the Airspade can be used to carefully reduce the ground back to its original level without the risk of compaction or over-excavation, issues which are usually associated with mechanical clearance.

 All our Airspade operators are qualified, competent arborists and hold CSCS (Construction Skills Certification Scheme) accreditation.
 Because the Airspade is fed from a compressor, we do not need direct vehicular access to the area and are only limited by the lengths of our pneumatic hoses.